hyperledger/besu-docs/docs/public-networks/tutorials/kubernetes.md

 #### 3. Use Azure StorageClasses to suit youre needs

-We recommend using either Azure Disk or Azure Files for storage for your chain data via the CSI storage drivers (https://learn.microsoft.com/en-us/azure/aks/csi-storage-drivers).
+We recommend using either Azure Disk or Azure Files for storage for your chain data using the CSI storage drivers (https://learn.microsoft.com/en-us/azure/aks/csi-storage-drivers).
 If you are using a Terraform to provision your cluster e.g.
 [terraform-azurerm-aks](https://registry.terraform.io/modules/Azure/aks/azurerm/latest)
 the CSI drivers are provisioned automatically for you.